Traditional Chinese Medicine in the Prevention and Treatment of Cardiovascular Diseases

 There are experiments and clinical research currently exploring the potential mechanisms of the Chinese herbs for CHD.
-This research is finding that Chinese herbs could regulate blood lipids, anti-platelet aggregation thrombosis, anti-ischemic injury, improve endothelial function, act as anti-atherogenics, stabilize vulnerable plaque, and protect microvascular integrity.
+These researches are finding that Chinese herbs could regulate blood lipids, anti-platelet aggregation thrombosis, and anti-ischemic injury, improve endothelial function, act as anti-atherogenics, stabilize vulnerable plaque, and protect microvascular integrity.

 2) Benefits to Acute Myocardial Infarction (AMI)

 TCM is not only applied to the prevention and treatment of CHD and Angina, but also for the treatment of AMI.
-In the 1970s, through the application of TCM with Western medicine, AMI mortality rate decreased from 20% – 30% to about 10% (or even below 7%).
 Research found that Chinese herbs that quicken the blood and dispels stasis also increase coronary blood flow, reduce myocardial oxygen consumption, inhibit platelet aggregation and anticoagulant thrombolytic protection of the ischemic myocardium; the studies also show that Chinese herbs improve platelet functions, increase inhibition of thrombosis, scavenge free radicals and reduce myocardial infarction size and thrombolysis.

 3) Preventing Restenosis after Percutaneous Transluminal Coronary Angioplasty (PTCA) and Arteriosclerosis (AS)